 Class A to C Starports with Gas Giants in-system make use of special Fuel Lighters to skim and process their fuel.
 A fuel lighter is a streamlined non-starship, usually around 800 tons or so, with powerful Maneuver Drives to pull itself out of a Gas Giant’s gravity well and all possible interior space devoted to fuel scoops, fuel tankage, and fuel processing plant.
 They boost to the Gas Giant, skim themselves full of fuel, and refine it on the return trip, unloading Refined Fuel at the starport or directly to ships.
 Tankers are starships similarly equipped; these accompany naval task forces or make runs to nearby Gas Giant-bearing systems (especially the aforementioned “low metallicity” systems) for those systems without a source of fuel.

 Some high-tech worlds mine their Gas Giants for exotic chemicals when no other source is available.
-On small scales, this is done with specially modified fuel lighters whose "fuel refineries" effectively work in reverse, discarding the hydrogen and storing the specific chemical "impurities".
-Since these "impurities" are normally found in storm layers, these chemical lighters seek out the edges of storm layers for their skimming.
+On small scales, this is done with specially modified fuel lighters whose “fuel refineries” effectively work in reverse, discarding the hydrogen and storing the specific chemical “impurities”.
+Since these “impurities” are normally found in storm layers, these chemical lighters seek out the edges of storm layers for their skimming.
 Because of the danger, these craft are often unmanned, with autonomous AI robotic brains controlling them in-atmosphere.
-Sometimes a live crew flies them to the GG, "abandoning ship" in a carried small craft and re-boarding upon emergence; others are remote-controlled from a home base on one of the GG's moons.
+Sometimes a live crew flies them to the Gas Giant, “abandoning ship” in a carried small craft and re-boarding upon emergence; others are remote-controlled from a home base on one of the Gas Giant’s moons.